Enterprise-CMCS/managed-care-review/README.md

 You can see the deploys for review apps [here](https://github.com/CMSgov/managed-care-review/actions/workflows/deploy.yml)

-## Requirements
+## Requirements - How To Get Started

+- [ ] Node.js
-Serverless - Get help installing it here: [Serverless Getting Started page](https://www.serverless.com/framework/docs/providers/aws/guide/installation/).
+- [ ] Serverless - Get help installing it here: [Serverless Getting Started page](https://www.serverless.com/framework/docs/providers/aws/guide/installation/).
 Learn more about serverless from the [Serverless Stack tutorial](https://serverless-stack.com/).

-Yarn - In order to install dependencies, you need to [install yarn](https://classic.yarnpkg.com/en/docs/install/).
+- [ ] Yarn - In order to install dependencies, you need to [install yarn](https://classic.yarnpkg.com/en/docs/install/).

-AWS Account: You'll need an AWS account with appropriate IAM permissions (admin recommended) to deploy this app in Amazon.
+- [ ] AWS Account - You'll need an AWS account with appropriate IAM permissions (admin recommended) to deploy this app in Amazon.

-Java - our local database runner (which is a serverless plugin called `serverless-dynamodb-local`) requires java to run.
+- [ ] Java - Our local database runner (which is a serverless plugin called `serverless-dynamodb-local`) requires java to run.
 You can install it here: https://www.oracle.com/java/technologies/javase-downloads.html

-If you are on a Mac using nvm, you should be able to install all the dependencies like so:
+- [ ] NVM - If you are on a Mac using nvm, you should be able to install all the dependencies like so:

 ```
 # install nvm